nectar-cookbooks/daris/README.md

             "password": "secret"
         }
 ```
 The attributes are as follows:
   * `'id'` - mandatory.
 This must match the filename.
   * `'name'` - optional.
 This gives the Mediaflux user name.
 If it is omitted, `id` is used instead.
   * `'domain'` - optional.
 This gives the Mediaflux domain for the user.
 It defaults to `node['mediaflux']['authentication_domain']` which in turn defaults to `'users'`.
   * `'groups'` - mandatory.
 A list of "group names".
 The meaning of this is explained below.
   * `'names'`  - optional.
 A list of names for the user in order "first" name, "middle" names, "last" name.
 (If only one name is given, it is treated as a "first" name.)
   * `'email'` - mandatory.
 The user's (external) email address.
   * `'project_creator'` - optional.
 If true, the user has DaRIS project creation rights.
   * `'roles'` - optional.
 A list of additional Mediaflux "roles" to be granted to the user.
 For example, you would typically grant one or more roles defined by the PSSD localization package.
   * `'password'` - optional.
 The user's initial password.
 If omitted, the initial password is given by the `node['daris']['default_password']` attribute.

-1. In the node JSON file:
+Step 2: In the node JSON file:

   * Add a 'daris' / 'user_groups' whose value is an array of "group names".
   * Add `"recipe[daris::users]"` to the node's runlist (after

 When the recipe is run, it selects all users which have a "group name" that is in the "user groups" list that you configured.
 For each selected user, it attempts to create the DaRIS account (using `om.pssd.user.create`).
 If the user account already exists in DaRIS, it is not updated.